Rhoda Wise: Life

 Beginning in the early 1930s, Rhoda Wise developed serious health problems, including a 39-pound ovarian cyst that had to be surgically removed, and a broken foot which failed to heal properly and caused her to suffer pain and difficulty in walking.
 She was hospitalized frequently and underwent a number of operations for abdominal and foot problems.
 In late 1933 she was briefly committed to the state mental hospital by her husband, where she was diagnosed with post-operative psychosis stemming from her surgeries.
 She spent two separate periods of fourteen days in the mental hospital before being discharged when her condition improved.
 During a 1936 stay at a Canton hospital operated by the Sisters of Charity of St. Augustine, Wise befriended some of the sisters, who taught her to pray the Rosary and told her about Saint Thérèse of Lisieux.
-Wise began to ask for the intercession of Saint Therese, and also became devoted to the Sacred Heart of Jesus.
+Wise began to ask for the intercession of Saint Thérèse, and also became devoted to the Sacred Heart of Jesus.
 In December 1938, Wise decided to convert to Catholicism, and was received into the Catholic Church in January 1939.

 In May 1939, Wise was diagnosed with incurable stomach cancer, discharged from the hospital and sent home to die.
-According to Wise, she experienced an apparition of Jesus Christ on May 28, 1939, at her home, during which Jesus told her that he would come again with Saint Therese the following month on June 28.
-Wise reported that Jesus and Saint Therese both appeared on June 28, and during their visit, cured Wise of her stomach cancer, including healing a large open wound on her abdomen caused by her multiple surgeries, from which her bowel had been protruding.
-Wise further reported that in August 1939, Saint Therese miraculously healed her injured foot, causing the heavy cast then on it to split and fall off in the process.
+According to Wise, she experienced an apparition of Jesus Christ on May 28, 1939, at her home, during which Jesus told her that he would come again with Saint Thérèse the following month on June 28.
+Wise reported that Jesus and Saint Thérèse both appeared on June 28, and during their visit, cured Wise of her stomach cancer, including healing a large open wound on her abdomen caused by her multiple surgeries, from which her bowel had been protruding.
+Wise further reported that in August 1939, Saint Thérèse miraculously healed her injured foot, causing the heavy cast then on it to split and fall off in the process.